Address and website

 The Canadian embassy has some rather exemplary pieces of turn-of-the-century architecture as near neighbours.

-The embassy also lies within the old town inner city, so just a few minutes walk from an awful lot of more traditional sightseeing attractions.
+The embassy also lies within the old town inner city, so just a few minutes walk takes you to an awful lot of more traditional sightseeing attractions.

-For something a little different, head north from the embassy and walk along the Danube canal to view a lot of street art.
+For something a little different, head north from the embassy and walk along the Danube canal to view a heap of street art or find a beach bar (really: at least in the warmer seasons).

 Or go to Schwedenplatz and walk west to reach the “Bermuda Triangle” area with its many bars and restaurants, but also the medieval Ruprechtskirche church (one-time star of The Third Man).